eko/docker-symfony/README.md

 This is a complete stack for running Symfony 4 (latest version: Flex) into Docker containers using docker-compose tool.

+In case you want to test PHP8, a [`php8`](https://github.com/eko/docker-symfony/tree/php8) branch has been added.

 # Installation

 First, clone this repository: